 It really adds a beautiful sense of charm to this city, having no traffic, chaos, horns or screeching interrupting the sunshine, wafting smells of the bakeries and tweeting of the birds.

-Has there been an underrated city that’s blown you away?
-Let us know in the comments!
+Have you visited an underrated city that has blown you away?
+Let us know in the comments below…

 Zadar looks quaint and full of history.
 It’s nice to know it’s not far from the capital and accessible by bus!